Netanyahu pressed on 2-state solution for Israel-Hamas war as southern Gaza hit with relentless shelling

 Netanyahu defies U.S., rejects 2-state solution

-The strikes came as European Union foreign ministers held meetings in Brussels with top diplomats from the warring sides and key Arab states.
+The strikes came as European Union foreign ministers held meetings in Brussels with top diplomats from Israel, the Palestinian Authority and key Arab states.
 The 27 EU ministers first met Israel's Foreign Minister Israel Katz before sitting down separately with the Palestinian Authority's top diplomat, Riyad al-Maliki.

 EU foreign policy chief Josep Borrell told Israel "peace and stability cannot be built only by military means."

-Note: Editor's note: This article includes an image of a dead child which some readers may find disturbing.